“Don’t judge a book by its cover,” the saying goes.

 Or at least, that’s what it became eventually.
 It turns out the very first box art was much more…literal.

 Before WipEout for PlayStation, there was Wipeout for Odyssey.
 This rectangular box was the basic template for Odyssey’s first six individually-packaged games released in 1972.
-But here in the distant future 2020, it doesn’t resemble anything we’d recognize as a video game box.
+But here in the distant future 2020, it barely resembles something we’d immediately recognize as a video game box.

 In fact, by some definitions it might not be considered video game at all.
 For one thing, there‘s no game program inside the box.